VicidominiLab/napari-ISM/README.md

 Select a rectangle containing mainly in-focus emitters.
 It will be used as a calibration.
 Then, use the plugin command `Focus-ISM`.
 Select an image layer (`img layer`) containing the ISM dataset and a shape layer (`shape layer`) defining the calibration region.
 Select a lower bound for the standard deviation of the out-of-focus curve (`sigma B bound`) in units of standard deviations of the in-focus term.
 We suggest to never select a value below 2.
 Select a threshold (`threshold`) in units of photon counts.
 Scan coordinates with less photons than the threshold will be skipped in the analysis and classified as background.
+Then, press `Run`.

 ![](https://github.com/VicidominiLab/napari-ISM/raw/main/docs/shapes.png)